ypaulsussman/yblog/content/other_peoples_lines.md

 A writer is somebody for whom writing is more difficult than it is for other people. -Thomas Mann, novelist, Nobel laureate (1875-1955)

-The tax which will be paid for the purpose of education is not more than the thousandth part of what will be paid to kings, priests and nobles who will rise up among us if we leave the people in ignorance. –Thomas Jefferson, third US president, architect and author (1743-1826)
+The tax which will be paid for the purpose of education is not more than the thousandth part of what will be paid to kings, priests and nobles who will rise up among us if we leave the people in ignorance. -Thomas Jefferson, third US president, architect and author (1743-1826)

 It is horrifying that we have to fight our own government to save the environment. -Ansel Adams, photographer (1902-1984)

-The great tragedy of science -- the slaying of a beautiful hypothesis by an ugly fact. -Thomas Huxley, biologist and writer (1825-1895)
+The great tragedy of science - the slaying of a beautiful hypothesis by an ugly fact. -Thomas Huxley, biologist and writer (1825-1895)

 Tears are not arguments. -Machado de Assis, writer (1839-1908)